Dynamics of a birth-death process based on combinatorial innovation: Discussion

 We have formalised and analysed a stochastic model (the CF model) representing a simple cumulative combinatorial growth process of the number of `goods' $M_t$ over time.
 Our results establish that if the extinction rate $\mu$ is equal to zero in this model, $M_t$ initially grows very slowly, followed by a rapid burst of growth, reaching infinity in finite time $T$ with probability 1.0.
 We derived a theoretical mean $\EE[T]$ and variance for this time to infinity $T$.
 Our simulation results fit this growth process and the theoretical calculations very well.
 If $\mu$ is strictly positive, the process either becomes extinct or explodes in finite time (the probability of each scenario depends on the size of the initial population, together with how large $\mu$ is relative to the other parameters).

 We suggest that our model describes the characteristic hockey-stick pattern of initially slow growth then rapid explosion in the cumulative technological evolution of humans.
 The diversity of tools since 2.6 million years ago to the billions of goods at present appears to fit this pattern, at least qualitatively.
 As a recent proxy for such technological evolution, we can consider global gross domestic product (GDP) over the past 2000 years \citep{kop18}.
+The notion that the variety, complexity and sophistication of products produced by a country was developed more formally into an `economic complexity index' in \cite{hid}, and has been shown to be a good predictor of GDP per capita growth.

-These data are presented in Fig. \ref{fig2}.
+Here data are presented on the left-hand side of Fig.~\ref{fig2}.
 Global GDP grew very slowly for most of the past two millennia, until about 1850 (the time of the Industrial Revolution) when it suddenly shot upwards.
-Note the obvious similarity of the shape of the GDP curve to the simulation results of the CF model in Fig. \ref{fig1}.
+One simple explanation for the characteristic shape of this graph is that population growth has also experienced a rapid increase near the present.
+However, if one takes the ratio of GDP per capita (shown on the right of Fig.~\ref{fig2}) the shape of the resulting curve still maintains a similar overall shape, consistent with the predictions of the type of model described here.

 It should be possible to fit the parameters of the CF model (in particular, $P$ and the $\alpha_i$ parameters) to this actual economic data \citep{kop18}.
 One might alternatively explain the shape of the curve in Fig.~\ref{fig2} as arising from a standard birth--death model, where the birth rate was initially low and constant, then rose over a relatively short period of time (100--200 years) as a result of factors that changed the world economy (e.g. mass production, international travel and transport, computing, etc).
 However, this {\em extrinsic} explanation can also be modelled within the context of our model of {\em intrinsic} growth, since GDP is related to the complexity of ideas, products, and processes, which arose through the sequential combination of existing ideas, products and processes over time.
+We note, however, that GDP can also be quite a course measure of the complexity of some processes; for example, oil extraction in the middle east using relatively low-level technology has a major impact on GDP in that region.

 There may be other data that could be described directly and quantitatively by our model, such as the diversity of stone tool technology, or the historical records of patents.
 Within the former context, the CF model can be interpreted as follows.